zendad/go-projects/README.md

 # Projects in Go

-This repo define my journey in learning go with different projects defined in src/[projact]
+This repo defines my journey in learning go with different projects defined in src/[projact]